 Energy efficient by design - it is not just an afterthought.
 Every aspect is optimized for low power usage and optimally suited for wearables and other battery-powered applications.

-The framework is in use for medical devices up to class C. We know the required documentation effort and are comfortable working within your existing Quality Management System.
+The framework is being implemented in medical devices.
+We know the required documentation effort and are comfortable working within your existing Quality Management System.

 The framework includes libraries for secure Firmware-Over-The-Air (FOTA) updates.
 Profit from our expertise to implement automatic rollbacks and sophisticated encryption.